Pain in the elbow is usually a result of tendinitis, but other causes include bursitis, arthritis, and trauma.

 This is an entrapment of the anterior interosseous nerve, which is a branch of the median nerve.
 It may be caused by fractures and dislocations or by less obvious causes, such as biceps bursitis and anatomical variations.

 Volkmann’s contracture is caused by a lack of blood flow to the forearm.
 The cause of this is usually an acute injury (such as a fracture or crush injury) to the upper arm or elbow area.

 The triceps muscle is found at the back of the upper arm.
 A strain is a tear of the muscle, usually caused by a forceful contraction to straighten the arm or prevent rapid flexion.

-A contusion occurs after a direct impact to a muscle, which crushes it against the underlying bone, resulting in bleeding within the muscle.
+A contusion occurs after a direct impact on a muscle, which crushes it against the underlying bone, resulting in bleeding within the muscle.

-Myositis ossificans develops after a contusion or bleed within the muscle.
+Myositis ossificans develops after a contusion or bleeding within the muscle.
 It is the ossification of the bleed, resulting in a hard lump within the muscle.

 Radial Head Fracture

 The radial head can be felt on the inner side of the forearm, just below the elbow.
 A fracture occurs after a fall onto an outstretched hand or may be associated with an elbow dislocation.